Dynasty Warriors (film)

-Dynasty Warriors is a 2021 Hong Kong fantasy-action film based on the Japanese video game franchise of the same title by Omega Force and Koei Tecmo.
+Dynasty Warriors is a 2021 fantasy-action film based on the Japanese video game franchise of the same title by Omega Force and Koei Tecmo.
 Directed by Roy Chow, the film stars an ensemble cast from Hong Kong, China and Taiwan, including Louis Koo, Carina Lau, Wang Kai, Tony Yang, Han Geng, Justin Cheung, Gulnazar and Ray Lui.
 The film was released on 29 April 2021 in Hong Kong, and in China on 30 April 2021.

 Plot

 The film is set in Imperial China in the 2nd century; specifically towards the end of the Han dynasty.
 Following the chaos of the Yellow Turban Rebellion, the central government has fallen under the control of the vicious, ambitious warlord Dong Zhuo.
 Under Yuan Shao's leadership, other warlords from throughout China form a coalition to remove Dong Zhuo from power.
 Some of the more prominent coalition figures include Cao Cao and Sun Jian, as well as virtuous Liu Bei and his sworn brothers Guan Yu and Zhang Fei.
 The film ends with the Battle of Hulao Pass, where the coalition find themselves up against Dong Zhuo's forces led by his foster son Lü Bu.